Alleged Iran kidnap plot complicates Biden diplomatic push

 “These are features, not bugs, of the regime in Iran and its competing intelligence and security apparatuses.
 Let the latest indictment be a warning,” he said.
 “Now is certainly no time to be talking about removing terror sanctions or any other sanctions frankly, from the world’s foremost state sponsor of terrorism.”

 The Biden administration is seeking to resurrect the Obama-era Joint Comprehensive Plan of Action, or JCPOA, which put new limits on Iran‘s nuclear-weapons program in exchange for access to frozen bank accounts.
-Former President Trump pulled the U.S. out of that deal partially because it did not address Iran‘s support for terrorism and other malign behavior across the Middle East and around the world.
+Former President Donald Trump pulled the U.S. out of that deal partially because it did not address Iran‘s support for terrorism and other malign behavior across the Middle East and around the world.

 While the exact details of U.S.-Iran negotiations are somewhat murky, it does not appear that Iran‘s support for terrorism or any other issues outside of the nuclear program are a part of the current discussion.
 The talks are believed to be nearing the finish line, though key differences remain between the two sides.